• 🤍 Lower unnecessary demands and build repair, reset, and recovery into daily life.

 • Capacity Check

-Capacity Check names what kind of capacity is available right now.
+Capacity Check names what kind of capacity is available right now: Green, Yellow, or Red.

 • Capacity Versioning